MURDERGUTS/MURDERGUTS/README.md

 i honestly go afk alot in-game, unless im with a friend. so whisper me to talk whenever i am!!! (ps; i can be AFK for a pretty long time!^^)

+and i try to not be AFK all the time aswell.

 ps; when interacting with me, PLEASE do not make your first impression weird. im weird myself, but weird to an extent. so please dont be too weird, i get pretty uncomfortable easily!!! ill eventually get comfortable with you if we know eachother long enough <3